whatgoodisaroad/cablejs/README.md

-As you can see, the two libraries are declared by providing an object where the libraries are given a name (in this case `$` and `marked`) and are declared using `Cable.library("")` with a path to the javascript file.
+As you can see, the two libraries are declared by providing an object where the libraries are given a name (in this case `$` and `marked`) and are declared using `Cable.library("")` with a path to the JavaScript file.

 Next, we need access to the `<textarea>` where the user types markdown code.
-We can add the `<textarea>` to the cable system **in the same way that we added libraries.** In this case, we call it `source` and use the `Cable.textbox("")` function, which accepts a CSS selector for the unput element.
+We can add the `<textarea>` to the cable system **in the same way that we added libraries.** In this case, we call it `source` and use the `Cable.textbox("")` function, which accepts a CSS selector for the input element.

     Cable.define({
       source:Cable.textbox("#input")